Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image is a screenshot of a software interface, specifically from Cadence Virtuoso Visualization & Analysis XL.
-The interface is used for analyzing electronic circuits, and the current display shows a graph of the output voltage (V) versus temperature (temp in °C) for a bandgap reference (BGR) circuit.
+The image is a screenshot of the Cadence Virtuoso Visualization & Analysis XL tool, which is used for analyzing electronic circuit simulations.
+The specific simulation being analyzed is labeled "TB_BGR_tb_bgr_1" and the data being displayed is for "BGR_output."

-Key elements of the image include:

-1. **Software Interface**: The top bar shows the software name "Virtuoso (R) Visualization & Analysis XL" and the specific testbench file "TB_BGR_tb_bgr_ref_maestro_Dc".

-2. **Graph**: The main part of the image is a graph plotting the output voltage (V) on the Y-axis against temperature (°C) on the X-axis.
-The temperature range is from -40°C to 120°C, and the voltage range is from approximately 1.172V to 1.194V.
+The main part of the image is a graph plotting the output voltage (V) of a bandgap reference circuit against temperature (°C).
+The x-axis represents the temperature range from -40°C to 120°C, while the y-axis represents the output voltage ranging from approximately 1.172V to 1.194V.

-3. **Curves**: There are multiple colored curves on the graph, each representing the BGR output voltage at different process corners or conditions.
-The colors include red, orange, yellow, green, cyan, blue, and magenta.
+There are multiple colored curves on the graph, each representing the output voltage of the bandgap reference circuit under different conditions or process corners.
+The curves show how the output voltage changes with temperature.
+The curves generally exhibit a parabolic shape, indicating that the output voltage increases with temperature up to a certain point and then decreases.

-4. **Markers and Annotations**:
-   - A vertical line at 60°C intersects the curves, with a marker showing the voltage at this temperature for each curve.
-   - Two specific points are highlighted: one at 60.0°C with a voltage of 1.192176V (top curve) and another at 120.0°C with a voltage of 1.171816V (bottom curve).
+Two specific data points are highlighted on the graph:
+1. A point at 60.0°C with an output voltage of 1.192176V, marked with a red triangle and a label.
+2. A point at 120.0°C with an output voltage of 1.171816V, marked with a red circle and a label.

-   - An annotation at the bottom right corner indicates a change in voltage (dy) of -20.359974mV over a temperature change (dx) of 60.0°C, resulting in a temperature coefficient of 339.3329uV/°C.
+The difference in voltage between these two points is also indicated, with a delta (dy) of -20.359974mV and a temperature coefficient (s) of -339.3329uV/°C.

-5. **Tabs and Controls**:
-   - On the left side, there is a tab labeled "BGR_output" with a tree structure showing "BGR_output" as the selected item.
-   - The top toolbar contains various icons and dropdown menus for file operations, graph settings, measurements, and other tools.

-6. **Date and Time**: The top right corner of the graph area shows the date and time "Thu Oct 14 08:11:32 2021".
+The toolbar at the top of the window contains various icons and options for manipulating the graph, such as zooming, panning, and changing the display settings.
+The left sidebar lists the available data traces, with "BGR_output" being the selected trace.

+The bottom of the window shows a status bar with information about the selected trace, including the model files, test name, design point, and corner.

-Overall, the image depicts a detailed analysis of the BGR circuit's output voltage behavior over a range of temperatures, with specific focus on the voltage stability and temperature coefficient.
+Overall, the image provides a detailed view of the temperature dependence of the bandgap reference circuit's output voltage, with specific data points and differences highlighted for analysis.
 ```

 **Figure 44: BGR\_output plots Across PVT Corners**